Skip to main content

 In this step, you'll install an execution-layer client that Prysm's beacon node will connect to.

-Download and run the latest 64-bit stable release of the Geth installer for your operating system from the Geth downloads page.
+Download and run the latest 64-bit stable release of Geth for your operating system from the Geth downloads page.

-Navigate to your execution directory and run the following command to start your execution node:
+Navigate to your execution directory and run the following command to start your execution node by replacing <PATH_TO_JWT_FILE> by the path to the JWT file generated during the previous step:

 Step 4: Run a beacon node using Prysm